Borrow a Boat

 - Visitors ages 6 and above can be in boats on Minnow Pond.

-- Boats are available for use for 30 minutes.
+- Boats are available for up to 30 minutes.

 - All boaters are required to wear a pfd (provided at the boathouse).